dr-flimflam/Sfat-Lang/README.md

 # Sfat-Lang
 Sfat Lang is a minimal stack based programming language in Hebrew made in python.

-Go to [https://github.com/dr-flimflam/-Sfat-Lang/wiki][the wiki] to learn how to use this language.
+Go to [the wiki][https://github.com/dr-flimflam/-Sfat-Lang/wiki] to learn how to use this language.